XinyaoHan/XinyaoHan/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+### A little about me:
 Hello this is Xinyao Han, nice to meet you!

 :school: I’m currently studying Business Analytics at MIT.
 I graduated from NYU Shanghai with a major in Computer Science & a minor in Mathematics.
 ✨ I'm a proactive learner, tech lover, woman in tech, storyteller with data.
-💛 I'm a amateur pianist, avid yogi, adrenaline junkie, figure skating learner 🌱 I'm interested in: machine learning, optimization, data analytics, data-driven decisions.
+💛 I'm a amateur pianist, avid yogi, adrenaline junkie, figure skating learner.
+🌱 I'm interested in: machine learning, optimization, data analytics, data-driven decisions.
 📫 How to reach me: sssarah-hxy@outlook.com
 😄 Pronouns: She/Her/Hers.
 ⚡ Fun fact: I nap and procrastinate a lot.

 ### Research & Projects:
 * scalable high-dimensional matrix imputation research ✨_LibertyMutual_✨
 * satellite image classification to evaluate effects of Colombian mine clearance project ✨_UN Mine Action Service_✨
 * customer segmentation through textual data analysis ✨_HSBC_✨

 ### Language & Tools that I work with:
 #### Programming Languages: